rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 # End-to-End ML Systems Development

-The goal of this tutorial is to discuss and practice managing end-to-end ML system development.
-An end-to-end ML system development  includes many phases, such as data collection, data pre-processing, **not just running experiments for (training of) the ML models**.
+The goal of this tutorial is to discuss and practice managing the **end-to-end ML system development**.
+An end-to-end ML system development  includes many phases, such as data collection, data pre-processing, ML model serving, **not just running experiments for (training of) the ML models**.

 ## Motivation and study goal

 Managing a machine learning project is a very complicated process involving a huge manual effort.
-How can you effectively manage the end-to-end process from having a dataset to a functioning prediction models?
+How can you effectively manage the end-to-end process from having a dataset to serving prediction models?

 ## Requirements, data for model development, and metadata about data

 ### Important questions
 You start building an ML model based on existing data and requirements.
 Key steps in preparing data

-* Investigate the data you have for model development
+* Investigate the data - how/which ML model can be applied?
-* Identify requirements for your ML model/service
+* What is the requirements for your ML model/service?
-* Define suitable metadata for the data to be used
+* Why do we need to manage metadata? which metadata of data/model must be managed?
-* Checking quality of data, improving data and updating metadata
+* Dealing with dynamic changes in data quality, how can we improve model serving?

 ### Practice